Technion-Programming-Languages/PL-236319-Spr-2025/Material/Tutorials/sml/introduction.md

 ---

 ###  Type Inference Exercise
-what will be printed for the following definitions of `min`?
+What will be printed for the following definitions of `min`?

 <!--vert-->